SalomePlatform/salome-joss/salome/paper.md

 ![An example of mesh field interpolation using MEDCOUPLING.\label{fig:example}](./images/medcoupling.png)

-## Multiphysics Coupling and Supervision
+## Simulation Workflow and Supervision

-**YACS** is SALOME's module for orchestrating multidisciplinary simulations involving interacting physics, often through the coupling of existing codes.
-It enables users to define, manage, and automate complex simulation workflows using visual or scripted calculation schemes.
+**YACS** is SALOME's module for coordinating multidisciplinary simulations that require the interaction of multiple physical models or codes.
+It allows users to design, automate, and control simulation workflows via graphical interfaces or Python scripts, supporting both sequential and coupled execution strategies.

+**EFICAS** is a module in SALOME that servers to generate multi-code inputs and environments.
+It handles multiple versions of supported codes through developer-defined “Catalogue” files that specify available commands and parameters.

+**JOBMANAGER** is a module for managing the execution of simulation jobs on local or remote computing resources.
+It provides functionalities for job submission, monitoring, and resource allocation, streamlining the integration of simulation workflows with batch or HPC environments.

 ## Visualization